-House vs Townhouse vs Condo vs Co-op… here are some of the differences to help you decide which is the best fit for you.
+Here is a description of the most popular home styles and their differences to help you decide which is the best fit for you.

 When you buy a house you typically own a piece of land and all the structures on it, including the house and garage.
 Restrictions about what you can do with your property are primarily dictated by the city in which you live.
 You are responsible for everything relating to the property, including the structure, mechanicals… even the pipes connecting to the city sewer system.
 In addition to electricity, gas, water, sewer and trash removal you also are responsible for hazard insurance, mowing the grass and shoveling the sidewalks and driveway.
 If the roof or siding needs to be replaced or the furnace goes out you have to deal with it yourself.